serverless/serverless/docs/dashboard/profiles.md

 ### Using a Deployment Profile to deploy

-When you run `serverless deploy` Serverless Framework will obtain the AWS Access Key, Secret and Safeguards associated with the deployment profile configured for that application and stage based on the values for `app` and `stage` in your `serverless.yml` file.
+When you run `serverless deploy` Serverless Framework will obtain the AWS Access Key, Parameter and Safeguards associated with the deployment profile configured for that application and stage based on the values for `app` and `stage` in your `serverless.yml` file.

 The Serverless Framework will first try to match the current stage from `serverless.yml` with a stage configured on that application in the dashboard.
 If they match, it will use the deployment profile associated with that stage.
 If the stages do not match, then the default deployment profile from that application will be used.